Skip to contents

 • var.model: c("r.squared", "adj.r.squared", "sigma", "statistic", "p.value", "df", "logLik", "AIC", "BIC", "deviance", "df.residual", "nobs"); For interpretation please see glance.lm.

-For p-value corrections (arguments correct.p.value.*), supported methods include all methods in `p.adjust.methods` except "none".
-Can be more than one method.
+For p-value corrections (arguments correct.p.value.*), supported methods include all methods in p.adjust.methods except "none".
+You can request more than one method.
 FDR-corrected p-values ("fdr") are calculated by default.
 Turn it off by setting to "none".

 Arguments num.subj.lthr.abs and num.subj.lthr.rel are mainly for input data with subject-specific masks, i.e. currently only for volume data.
 For fixel-wise data, you may ignore these arguments.